- BFF Home

 - RSS Feed

-Basic and advanced study questions for Psalm 8 helps us understand the glory of God and examine modern man's concept of low self-esteem.
+Basic and advanced study questions for Psalm 8 helps us understand the glory of God and examine modern man's concept of high and low self-esteem.
 See Psalm 8 study here!

 1) Examine verses 1 and 9.
 Who wrote the Psalm?
 How do these verses differ?
 How are they the same?
 (Psalm 8:1,9)